filchy/tinygent/README.md

     ```

 3. Install the tinygent library.
+    To install only the core tinygent library without any optional dependencies, run the following:
+    ```bash
+    uv sync
+    ```

     To install the tinygent library along with all of the optional dependencies.
 Including developer tools (`--all-groups`) and all of the dependencies needed for profiling and plugins (`--all-extras`) in the source repository, run the following:
     ```bash
     uv sync --all-groups --all-extras